romcal/romcal-api/README.md

 ## Work in progress

 romcal-api is in the early stages of development, and not ready for production.
-The API and returned object could also change a bit in future versions.
+The API and returned objects could also change a bit in future versions.

 To-do list:
 + [ ] Add full API support for Calendars, Locales, Dates
-+ [ ] Makes romcal-api a standalone express server, or available through a middleware for an existing express server.
++ [ ] Makes romcal-api a standalone express server, or available through middleware for an existing express server.
 + [ ] Support Docker
 + [ ] Add tests
 + [ ] Add documentation